masolimano/maneage/README.md

      ```shell
      $ make clean            # Clean already built pipeline outputs.
      $ make                  # Build the pipeline to ensure everything is fine.
-     $ git add --all         # Stage all the changes.
+     $ git add -u            # Stage all the changes.
      $ git commit            # Your first commit, add a nice description.
      $ git tag -a v0         # Tag this as the zero-th version of your pipeline.
      ```